kontena/docs/guides/configure-platform/images-from-private-repos.md

 This page shows you how to configure your Kontena Platform to pull images from your private Kontena repositories

-## Before your begin

-* You need to have Kontena Platform running, see our [quickstart guide](../../quickstart.md)
-* You need to have a [Kontena Cloud](https://cloud.kontena.io) account and organization created
-* You need to have Kontena [CLI](../../tools/cli.md)
-* You need to have the cloud olugin installed on the CLI.
-    `kontena plugin ls` to see if it is installed, and  `kontena plugin install cloud` if not already there.
-* CLI needs to be connected to the platform you wish to configure.
-Use `kontena cloud platform use xyz/foobar` to use a certain platform.

 ## Create an authorization token

 The platform nodes need a security token to pull images from private Kontena Image Repositories.
 So first we need to create a token suited for that purpose.